James Squire: The Malting Shovel

 James opened "The Malting Shovel" Tavern on the shores of Parramatta River, in the Eastern Farm district of Kissing Point which is almost halfway between Sydney town and Parramatta.
 It was the ideal location to entice thirsty passengers from vessels along this busy thoroughfare.

 Surviving records located in the State Records Authority of New South Wales show that, on 19 September 1798, there was a general meeting held at the Judge Advocates office in the presence of Judge Advocate William Balmain.
 At this meeting, James (among others, including Simeon Lord) obtained the judge's permission to be licensed for the sale of spirituous liquors at The Malting Shovel.
-This license cost him a princely sum of £5.
+This license cost him £5.
 The licence was renewed for a further £5 in September 1799.
 Simeon Lord countersigned as surety.
 Licences to brew or sell liquor were required to be renewed every year.
 Unfortunately a lot of this information is missing, but the Sydney Gazette and the State Records Authority of New South Wales fill in a number of gaps with evidence of licence renewals on the following dates: